denisblondeau/SonosAPI/README.md

 * This API currently only supports MacOS *

 To install this package in Xcode: Specify https://github.com/denisblondeau/SonosAPI as a package dependency.
+Thee most stable version can be found under Releases (i.e. 1.0.1, etc.).
+The main branch is considered experimental and not as stable as the latest release.

 Coding environment for this package:
  - MacOS 14.2.1